MaximilianLoessl/data_analysis/readme.md

 # Project Brain-Area analysis

-This project is about data preparation and some kinds of analysis mainly for morphometrical dataframes.
+This project is about data preparation and some kind of analysis mainly for morphometrical dataframes.
 In the first part, the given dataframes get read and organized for the further analysis.
 Secondly, structural covariance networks get calculated.
-Finally, The Brain measurements get compared between the <i>healthy controls</i> and the <i>patients</i>.
+Finally, The Brain measurements are compared between the <i>healthy controls</i> and the <i>patients</i>.

 Download this Repository or clone it with:
 ```